 CEO: What happens if we don’t, and they stay?

 Here’s what will happen, Australian companies will become less competitive.

 Australia is often compared with Canada as being similar in terms of culture and attitudes.
-So, it's worth mentioning a report by Accenture in collaboration with the Canadian Council of Chief Executives (CCCE) encourages Canadian employers to prioritize workplace learning and development to drive competitiveness.
+So, it's worth mentioning a report by Accenture in collaboration with the Canadian Council of Chief Executives (CCCE) encourages Canadian employers to prioritise workplace learning and development to drive competitiveness.

 "Canadian companies must act to take greater advantage of new technologies to deliver better workplace education and training.
 This report underscores the critical importance of spending training dollars wisely." - Increasing the Return on Talent Development for Canadian Companies report (Accenture, 2015).

 “The thing that many managers seem to instantly forget once they get that corner office is that employees want to be good at what they do, they want to succeed in their position.
 The problem is usually that they aren’t given the tools or opportunities to do so.
 Learning, development and training are all great ways to help employees reach their full potential.”

 As Bradley Staats, author of Never Stop Learning, the most successful future belongs to those hungry to learn.

 “We can’t just be knowledge workers, we must also be learning workers.
 As Microsoft’s CEO, Satya Nadella, has said “Ultimately, the ‘learn it all’ will always do better than the ‘know it all’.” - Bradley Staats